MIRI TSO Recommended Strategies

 See also: APT Special RequirementsTiming Special Requirements

 Scheduling observations of periodic phenomena requires the user to give input on the timing of the event (e.g., exoplanet transit) and when the observation should start.
-The user should have this information on hand for their target, from the literature or community databases such as Exo.MAST.
-This information should be provided using the timing special requirements in APT; the Timing Special Requirements article provides further information on this feature in APT.
-In the Phase special requirement, under the Timing special requirement in APT, the user should provide the Zero phase timing (in heliocentric Julian Date (HJD)), and the Period duration.
+The user should have this information on hand for their target, whether from the literature or from community databases such as Exo.MAST.
+This information should be provided using the timing special requirements in APT; the Timing Special Requirements article provides further information on this feature.
+In the Phase special requirement, under the Timing special requirement in APT, the user should provide the Zero phase timing (in heliocentric Julian Date, HJD), and the Period duration.
 The field labeled Phase range should specify the range of phases within which the observation should be started.
 It's recommended to provide a window of at least 1 hour; if a smaller window is provided, the observation will incur a 1-hour additional overhead for schedulability.

 An additional ~30 minutes of padding, prior to the scientifically relevant observation period, is recommended to account for detector settling.